Note: The former name of this website was ‘Help Start My Site ‘ – I refer to it several times in this article.

 But I also remember crying constantly when I had to leave for even a while, and writing emotional letters in the middle of the night to my mother that were longer than most of the blog posts I’ve published here.
 I remember getting in heated arguments because Jordan and I “were getting too close” (whatever the heck that means, keep in mind she’s never had parents) and feeling a bit down whenever she had to leave for school in the mornings.
 Maybe somehow I knew that I would never be able to keep her.

 Before I had the chance to adopt her, she was taken away from me.
-Not by the government, or by the police, but by my own family.
+Not by the government, but by my own family.

 Now let me tell you, I’m okay with losing all of my family, although that’s still extremely hard on its own.
 I wasn’t okay with losing Jordan.